JuliaAPlavin/FlexiGroups.jl/README.md

   - more flexibility in the return container type - various dictionaries, keyed arrays;
   - group collection type is the same as the input collection type, when possible; for example, grouping a `StructArray`s results in each group also being a `StructArray`;
   - better return eltype and type inference;
-  - groups faster and performs fewer allocations.
+  - often performs faster and with fewer allocations.